 The bus proceeded to transport the people to a place he calls the “caserne” – translated into barracks – where the 35 people were detained for half an hour.
 He describes how at this location there was a different unit of officers present, wearing dark blue uniforms.
 He cannot describe them fully because he did not look up from the ground in the position they had to assume.

 Half an hour later, they were taken to the river Evros which borders Turkey.
 The 35 people were divided up by Greek authorities and crossed via boat in groups of 5-6 to the Turkish side of the river.
-A police officer wearing a balaclava was driving the boat, taking people in groups to the other side of the border.
+An officer wearing a balaclava was driving the boat, taking people in groups to the other side of the border.
 The respondent says five Greek authorities were present at the border during the pushback and that they hit the group with batons and with hands, and kicked them as well before loading them into the boat.

 “15 days [to arrive to Thessaloniki] and they take us to Turkey in five hours”